 Among susceptible people, a linear correlation generally exists between the amount and duration of alcohol use and the development of liver disease.

 Alcohol content is estimated to be the beverage volume (in mL) multiplied by its percentage of alcohol.
-For example, the alcohol content of 40 mL of an 80-proof (40% alcohol) beverage is 16 mL by volume.
+For example, the alcohol content of 45 mL of an 80-proof (40% alcohol) beverage is 18 mL by volume.
 Each mL contains about 0.79 g of alcohol.
 Although values can vary, the percentage of alcohol averages 2 to 7% for most beers and 10 to 15% for most wines.
-Thus, a 12-oz glass of beer contains about 3 to 10 g of alcohol, and an 8-oz glass of wine contains about 10 to 15 g.
+Thus, a 12-oz glass of beer contains between about 5 to 20 g of alcohol, and a 5-oz glass of wine contains between about 12 to 18 g, and a 1 1/2-oz shot of hard liquor contains about 14 g.

-Risk increases markedly for men who drink > 40 g, particularly > 80 g, of alcohol/day for > 10 yr (eg, 3 to 6 cans of beer, 3 to 6 shots of hard liquor, 4 to 8 glasses of wine).
+Risk of liver disease increases markedly for men who drink > 40 g, particularly > 80 g, of alcohol/day (eg, about 2 to 8 cans of beer, 3 to 6 shots of hard liquor, or 3 to 6 glasses of wine) for > 10 yr.
 For cirrhosis to develop, consumption must usually be > 80 g/day for > 10 yr.
 If consumption exceeds 230 g/day for 20 yr, risk of cirrhosis is about 50%.
 But only some chronic alcohol abusers develop liver disease.
 Thus, variations in alcohol intake do not fully explain variations in susceptibility, indicating that other factors are involved.

 Women are more susceptible to alcoholic liver disease, even after adjustment for body size.
 Women require only 20 to 40 g of alcohol to be at risk—half of that for men.
 Risk in women may be increased because they have less alcohol dehydrogenase in their gastric mucosa; thus, first-pass oxidation of alcohol is decreased.